a3020/concrete5-ideas/README.md

 See https://documentation.concrete5.org

 1. It shows "You have not contributed any documentation to concrete5." even though one might have updated existing documentation pages.
+1. Documentation per concrete5 version, similar to [https://laravel.com/docs](https://laravel.com/docs). (a3020)
+1. Make it transparent who are in the documentation team. (a3020)

 ## Contributors
 - [ramonleenders](https://github.com/ramonleenders)